apache/druid/docs/ingestion/input-sources.md

  to `true` to enable a compatibility mode where the timestampSpec is ignored.
 :::

+The [secondary partitioning method](native-batch.md#partitionsspec) determines the requisite number of concurrent worker tasks that run in parallel to complete ingestion with the Combining input source.
+Set this value in `maxNumConcurrentSubTasks` in `tuningConfig` based on the secondary partitioning method:
+- `range` or `single_dim` partitioning: greater than or equal to 1
+- `hashed` or `dynamic` partitioning: greater than or equal to 2

+For more information on the `maxNumConcurrentSubTasks` field, see [Implementation considerations](native-batch.md#implementation-considerations).

 ## SQL input source

 The SQL input source is used to read data directly from RDBMS.